Welding Technologies

 College Credit

 Students who successfully complete the Welding Technologies program may receive direct college credit to Muskegon Community College.
-Our direct credit webpage has a list of all participating classes.

-Instructor: Rodney Bulthouse
+Instructor– Rodney Bulthouse

 Credentials